jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 When $Z = 1$, there is no difference between real and ideal gas behavior.
 When $Z$ exceeds 1 ($m_"ideal" > m_"real" => Z > 1$), the ideal gas equation overestimates the mass.
 Conversely, when $Z$ is less than 1 ($m_"ideal" < m_"real" => Z < 1$), the equation underestimates the mass.
 Real gas factors are typically determined empirically and formulated as analytical equations or regression-derived terms.
-An example for hydrogen is given in @Lemmon2008 by @eq_6, where $p,T, rho$, and $R$ denote pressure, temperature, density and the ideal gas constant, respectively, while $a_i$, $b_i$, and $c_i$ function as coefficients specific to the regression model.
+An example for hydrogen is provided in @Lemmon2008 through @eq_6, where $p,T, rho$, and $R$ denote pressure, temperature, density and the ideal gas constant, respectively, while $a_i$, $b_i$, and $c_i$ function as coefficients specific to the regression model.

 $ Z(p,T) = p / (rho R T) = 1 + sum_(i=1)^9  a_i ((100 K) / T)^(b_i) (p / (1 "MPa"))^(c_i) $<eq_6>